 Who doesn't love the comforting aroma of a real book?

-There's something special about the scent of paper, ink, and dare we say, leather binding, that can transport us to another time and place.
+There's something special about the scent of paper, the ink, the leather binding, that can transport us to another time and place.

 Perfumes That Smell Like Books - Prologue